bentoml/BentoML/docs/source/bentocloud/getting-started/ship.rst

 The topics covered in this article are:

 - **Deploy** your Bento into production within minutes
-- Manage Versioning and Revisions for your Bento and Deployment
+- Manage application versioning and deployment revisions
-- Integrate with popular **MLOps workflow** engines, like Kubeflow and Airflow
+- Integrate with popular **MLOps** ecosystem tooling
-- Activate **GPU usage** with a simple click
+- Activate **GPU** acceleration with a simple click
 - Utilize out-of-the-box DevOps and ML **Observability**

 ------------------------